Automation Toolkit Getting Started

 1. Add a new worksheet to the My Automation Project.xlsm workbook called Lists.

-Region List for Reporting
+Region List

 3. In the automation recipe, enter the following into the variables section:

-G17:Total Count
+G16:Total Count

-H17:=ROWS(Lists!$A$2:$A$6) – this counts the number of regions (excluding the header row)
+H16:=ROWS(Lists!$A$2:$A$6) – this counts the number of regions (excluding the header row)

-G19:Next Counter
+G18:Next Counter

 4. We want the Region variable in Cell H13 to be based on the List tab and the Counter variable.
 Therefore, in cell H13 enter the following formula:

-5. Between the Excel Workbook Open and Excel Cell Value Change actions, add an Automation Reference action with the following parameter formula:
+5. Between the Excel Workbook Open and Excel Cell Change actions, add an Automation Reference action with the following parameter formula:

 Reference:loopBack

-6. Between the Excel PDF Save and Excel Workbook Save actions, add an Automation If Value Is Go To action with the following
+6. Between the Excel PDF Save and Excel Workbook Save actions, add an Automation If Value Is Go To action with the following:

 File Name:{This Workbook}